AstrolabeProject/uploader/README.rst

 invoke the Bash script.** Once Docker is installed and activated, download the ``uploadToIRods.sh`` Bash script.

-To upload FITS files to iRods, run the script and point it at a single FITS file or at a directory tree containing multiple FITS files.
+To upload FITS files to iRods, run the script and point it at a directory tree containing one or more FITS files.
 Before the upload begins you will be asked for your Cyverse iRods username and password.

-**Note that the file or directory path specified to the Bash script must be an absolute path or a "child" path of the current directory (and may NOT include '.' or '..').**
+**Note that the directory path specified to the Bash script must be an absolute path (and should NOT include '.' or '..').**
+To specify a child directory of the current directory, prefix the directory name with
+${PWD}, as shown in the examples below.

-Files and directories will be uploaded to a sub-directory of your home iRods storage space named ``astrolabe``.
+Files and directories will be uploaded to a sub-directory of your home iRods storage space named ``astrolabe/data``.
 Any nested and intermediate directories will be created on the iRods data store, but only if they ultimately contain at least one FITS file.
 Nested directories that do not contain FITS files will not be recreated on the iRods data store.

 Examples::

-  > uploadToIRods.sh data
+  > uploadToIRods.sh /Users/astroguy/data
   > uploadToIRods.sh $PWD/data
-  > uploadToIRods.sh data/m13.fits
+  > uploadToIRods.sh /data/astro/m13/optical
-  > uploadToIRods.sh /Users/astroguy/data/w5.fits
+  > uploadToIRods.sh /tmp

 Building and running manually